 Time: 2 hours or more

-Dry erase board and/or easel pad and markers
+Dry-erase board and/or easel pad and markers

-Paper and Pencils
+Paper and pencils

 World map

-People Important To Photography Sheets
+People Important to Photography sheets

 Some History of Photography: This activity is meant to give a broad overview of the development and discoveries that led to photography as we know it today.
-Discussion should be encouraged to make the group excited to invent, design, dream across disciplines and realize that they make history every day.
+Discussion should be encouraged to make the group excited to invent, design, dream across disciplines, and realize that they make history every day.

 Do: Educational Presentations: Hand out the reference sheets until all are distributed.
-Youth may have multiple depending on size of group.
+Youth may have multiple, depending on size of group.
 Give the youth a few minutes to read and learn about their personas.
 They will be impersonating these important people and sharing what they have discovered with the group.
 Each youth needs to share when they were alive in history, can either point on a map where they are from or share the country they are from, and what they are interested in and have discovered.
 There are many different subjects and locations from this history that can be explored further and any of these discoveries could be a chance for digging deep and learning more.

 Reflect: Youth will need to engage and listen closely to their peers.
-The more engaging the presentations the better!
+The more engaging the presentations, the better!
 Think theater!

-470 - 391 BCE – Mo Tzu, Chinese Philosopher wrote about the effects and nature of light and the reflection presented by an inverted image when light, and the image it carried in it, passed through a small hole and landed upon an opposing flat surface.
+470–391 BCE: Mo Tzu — Chinese philosopher.
+Wrote about the effects and nature of light, and the reflection presented by an inverted image when light, and the image it carried within it, passed through a small hole and landed upon an opposing flat surface.

-384 - 322 BCE - Aristotle, Greek Philosopher and Scientist, wrote about the phenomenon seen during an eclipse.
+384–322 BCE: Aristotle — Greek philosopher and scientist.
+Wrote about the phenomenon seen during an eclipse.

-965 - 1040 AD - Ibn al-Haitam, Arab Scientist, Mathematician, Astronomer, and Philosopher, in On the Form of an Eclipse, wrote about the focusing of light in apertures of varying sizes.
-Nomadic tribes in the deserts of the Middle east were fully aware of and utilized the light (fotizo) writing (graphi) image.
-They would rest during the day and travel at night and would poke tiny holes in their canvas tents to project the outside environment onto the interior walls so they could scan the horizon for approaching danger.
+965–1040 AD: Ibn al-Haitam — Arab scientist, mathematician, astronomer, and philosopher; in On the Form of an Eclipse.
+Wrote about the focusing of light in apertures of varying sizes.
+Nomadic tribes in the deserts of the Middle East were fully aware of and utilized the light (fotizo) writing (graphi) image.
+They would rest during the day, travel at night, and would poke tiny holes in their canvas tents to project the outside environment onto the interior walls so they could scan the horizon for approaching danger.

-1377 - 1446 - Filippo Brunelleschi, Italian Designer, Architect, Engineer, Planner, and Construction Supervisor, photographically rendered architectural tracings from the camera obscura.
+1377–1446: Filippo Brunelleschi — Italian designer, architect, engineer, planner, and construction supervisor.
+Photographically rendered architectural tracings from the camera obscura.

-1404–1472 - Leon Battista Alberti, was an Italian humanist author, artist, architect, poet, priest, linguist, philosopher and cryptographer an all-around Renaissance Man, in de Pictura, he described how the perspective idea worked and illustrated it.
+1404–1472: Leon Battista Alberti — Italian humanist author, artist, architect, poet, priest, linguist, philosopher, cryptographer, and an all-around Renaissance Man; in de Pictura.
+He described how the perspective idea worked and illustrated it.

-1452–1519 - Leonardo da Vinci, Italian polymath, his areas of interest included, invention, painting, sculpting, architecture, science, math, music, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.
-In Codex Atlanticus, first recorded drawing of a camera obscura and its operation.
+1452–1519: Leonardo da Vinci — Italian polymath; his areas of interest included, invention, painting, sculpting, architecture, science, math, music, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography; in Codex Atlanticus — first recorded drawing of a camera obscura and its operation.
 It took 300 years for anyone to decipher his writing as he wrote with his less dominant hand backwards.

-1501–1570 - Girolamo Cardano, Italian Polymath, mathematician, physician, biologist, physicist, chemist, astrologer, astronomer, philosopher, writer and gambler.
-Place the lens on the camera obscura.
+1501–1570: Girolamo Cardano — Italian polymath, mathematician, physician, biologist, physicist, chemist, astrologer, astronomer, philosopher, writer, and gambler.
+Places the lens on the camera obscura.

-1535–1615 - Giambattista della Porta, Italian Scholar, Polymath, and Playwright, wrote Magiae Naturalis, which he started at age 15.
-In it he described the focusing abilities of differently shaped pieces of glass.
+1535–1615: Giambattista della Porta — Italian scholar, polymath, and playwright.
+Wrote Magiae Naturalis, which he started at age 15.
+In it, he described the focusing abilities of differently shaped pieces of glass.

-1570–1619 - Han Lippershey, Eyeglass maker from Holland invents the telescope.
+1570–1619: Han Lippershey — eyeglass maker from Holland.
+Invents the telescope.

-1571–1631 - Jacob Metius, Dutch Instrument Maker and specialist at grinding lenses, files patent for telescope.
+1571–1631: Jacob Metius — Dutch instrument maker and specialist at grinding lenses.
+Files patent for telescope.

-1564–1642 - Galileo Galilie, Italian Polymath, Astronomer, Physicist, engineer, philosopher, and mathematician.
+1564–1642: Galileo Galilie — Italian polymath, astronomer, physicist, engineer, philosopher, and mathematician.
 Made the first telescope and was placed under arrest for saying the sun was at the center of the solar system.